ChiefChingu/milestone-two-memory-card-game/TEST.md

 ### 1. See an inviting game that makes me curious and want to play!
 - Homepage shows a catchy oneliner that triggers curiousity: try not to laugh.
-- Explanatory image shows a funny scene, enticing the user to get to know more.
+- Explanatory image shows a funny scene, enticing you to get to know more.
 - Click on the button 'game on' to start the game.

 ### 2. Choose how to play.